You are here:

 Bredgar School supports the Healthy Schools Initiative and we encourage parents to provide a plain biscuit or piece of fruit or vegetable for a snack at morning break.
 Children in the Bears and Butterfly class are provided with fruit at morning break as part of the Free Fruit scheme.

-School lunches are taken in the Village Hall, served by a Dining Room assistant and supervised by a class teacher.
+School lunches are currently being served in the school by a Dining Room assistant and supervised by a class teacher within each class bubble.
 Packed lunches are eaten in the classrooms supervised by the lunchtime supervisors.
 There are three lunchtime supervisors on duty.
 The midday meal is considered to be a part of the children’s social training and staff encourage good table manners and promote conversational skills.